syntasso/workshop/enhancing-a-promise/README.md

 `workerClusterResources` is the description of all of the Kubernetes resources required to create an instance of the Promise, such as CRDs, Operators and Deployments.

-In the Promise definition, you divide resources based on the idea of _baseline capabilities_ and _per-instance resources_.  `workerClusterResources` is focused on the _baseline capabilities_.
+In the Promise definition, you divide resources based on the idea of _prerequisite resources_ and _per-instance resources_.
+Prerequisite resources are resources that we create before any application team requests an instance.
+This can be helpful for two scenarios:
+1. Any CRDs or dependency resources are ready when an instance is requested which speeds up response time to application teams.
+1. Resources that can be shared across instances are only deployed once.
+This can reduce load on the cluster, and it can also allow defining a resource request as a portion of an existing resource (e.g. you could provide a whole database instance on each resource request, or you could provide a database within an existing instance on each resource request)

+The `workerClusterResources` section of the promise defines the _prerequisite capabilities_.

 These capabilities are:
 * created once per cluster.
 * complete Kubernetes YAML documents stored in the `workerClusterResources` section of the Promise.

-For the Postgres Promise you're defining, the only cluster resources (baseline capabilities) you need are conveniently packaged in a [Kubernetes Operator](https://github.com/zalando/postgres-operator) that is maintained by Zalando.
+For the Postgres Promise you're defining, the only cluster resources (prerequisite capabilities) you need are conveniently packaged in a [Kubernetes Operator](https://github.com/zalando/postgres-operator) that is maintained by Zalando.
 The Operator turns the complexities of configuring Postgres into a manageable configuration format.

 ### Update `workerClusterResources`